giacod5/hello-world/README.md

 # hello-world
-I will understand more about Git and GitHub!
+I will understand more about Git and GitHu
 Le modifiche.. funzionano??